 Financial Education for Securities, Banking, & Insurance Professionals.

-The American College's commitment to the highest standard of knowledge and trust includes a requirement for timely completion of educational programs, ensuring that the knowledge you receive from The College is fully current.
+The American College's commitment to the highest standard of knowledge and trust means that we keep our programs and our students up to date for today’s clients.
+To accomplish this goal, we’ve implemented several policies designed to keep all students on a curriculum that includes relevant and current courses.
+These policies include a requirement for timely completion of educational programs and a phase out of courses and programs that are no longer offered (the 5 Year Rule), and a requirement that all students must graduate under current curriculum requirements (Current Curriculum Rule).
 Once you have completed your program, continuing education requirements continue the emphasis on consistently renewing your knowledge to best serve your clients.

-The 5-year rule applies to all designations offered by The American College (including the LUTCF and FSS), all advanced degrees, The College's educational component of the CFP® Certification program, the AEP and certificate programs.
-We'll refer to all of these as "programs of study" in the information below.
+The 5-year rule applies to all programs of study offered by The American College, including designations, FSCP®, the College's educational component of the CFP® Certification program, and the AEP and certificate programs.
 Courses not designed to be part of an academic program, such as CE courses, are excluded.
-The Registrar of The American College makes all final determinations on programs that fall under the 5-year rule.